Open at 9am, call free on 0808 252 9170

 No. With plans that meet the Equity Release Council standards, you’ll never owe more than the value of your home.

-All of our plans come with the no negative equity guarantee, meaning any debt you accrue through equity release can’t be passed on to your loved ones.
+All of the plans we recommend come with the no negative equity guarantee, meaning any debt you accrue through equity release can’t be passed on to your loved ones.

 When you, or the last remaining applicant passes away or moves into long-term care, signalling the end of your equity release plan, your home will usually be sold and the sale proceeds will be used to repay the amount you owe.
 Any money left will go to your estate.